 We care for New York City’s expansive network of Rain Gardens citywide.
 We inspect them at least once a week, as well as remove litter and sediment that stormwater may have carried in.
 We also pull weeds, prune trees and shrubs, and monitor plants to make sure they are thriving.

-If you would like help care for rain gardens in your neighborhood, visit Become a Rain Garden Steward.
+If you would like to volunteer to help care for rain gardens in your neighborhood, visit Harbor Protectors.

 Do rain gardens attract mosquitoes?